DoubleDeez/MDFramework/README.md

 **Note:** It **must** be called `GameInstance` for the framework to work.

 # How to use MDFramework
+## Caveats and Assumptions
+MDFramework assumes the names of nodes do not change after they've been added to the scene.

 ## Command Line Arguments
 TODO